yecril71pl/cpp-docs.pl-pl/docs/atl/reference/aggregation-and-class-factory-macros.md

 ### <a name="remarks"></a>Uwagi

-Dodaj to makro do obiektu, jeśli zostanie wyświetlony komunikat o błędzie kompilatora, `GetControllingUnknown` który jest niezdefiniowany (na przykład `CComAggregateCreator`w programie).
+Dodaj to makro do obiektu, jeśli zostanie wyświetlony komunikat o błędzie kompilatora, który `GetControllingUnknown` jest niezdefiniowany (na przykład w `CComAggregateCreator`).

 ##  <a name="declare_not_aggregatable"></a>DECLARE_NOT_AGGREGATABLE